God said: 'Let there be light.' God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago. (See 1.1)

 There was extensive evolution and proliferation of fish and birds throughout the earth, expanding the food chain, getting ready for the next stage of life.

 God said: 'Let the land produce living creatures according to their kinds: livestock, creatures that move along the ground, and wild animals ...'

 Shortly after the great extinction 66 million years ago, God created a new kind of creature – animals – adapted to the new environment and reproducing with live births instead of eggs.

 Then, about four million years ago, a new kind of creature appears, known to us as hominins, with physical form very similar to apes and humans, all having 95-97% identical DNA.
-The Bible never mentions hominins, probably because they went extinct and because no one in Bible times could comprehend biology or millions of years.
+The Bible never mentions hominins, probably because they went extinct and because no one in Bible times could comprehend biology or a time span of millions of years.
 The Bible account goes direct from animals to humans.